 In addition to being a UCC minister, I love my family, root for the New York Yankees, and appreciate culture in its many forms.
 My church ministry focuses on one goal – to help people become healing, peaceful, compassionate, justice-oriented, and loving followers of Jesus.

 I hold degrees from Messiah College (B.A.), Gordon-Conwell Theological Seminary (M.Div.), Harvard University (Th.M.), and the University of Toronto (Ph.D.).
-In addition to serving as FCCI’s Associate Minister from 2005-2009, I have served churches in Massachusetts, worked as an interim college chaplain at the University of Toronto, and filled the pulpit regularly at the College Street United Church in Toronto.
-I taught at St. Olaf College, and at the University of Toronto, and was a research fellow at U of T’s Jackman Humanities Institute.
-I have published articles and book reviews on various topics in the study of religion, and authored the recently published book, Matthew, Paul, and the Anthropology of Law (Mohr Siebeck, 2016).
-My new book project is titled, Progressive Christians are NOT Mushy-Brained Liberals.
-I’m a progressive Christian who sees religion as inseparable from culture, so my sermons are peppered with cultural references.
-I look forward to meeting you soon!
+I served as FCCI’s Associate Minister from 2005-2009, served churches in Massachusetts, worked as an interim college chaplain at the University of Toronto, and filled the pulpit regularly at the College Street United Church in Toronto.
+I was a research fellow at the Jackman Humanities Institute in Toronto, and I have taught courses at the University of Toronto, St. Olaf College, the New York School of Ministry, and Cornell University.
+My publications in the study of religion explore a variety of topics, but my first book focused on law and religion (Matthew, Paul, and the Anthropology of Law [Mohr Siebeck, 2016]).
+My recent book is Christianity in Blue: How the Bible, History, Philosophy, and Theology Shape Progressive Identity (Fortress Press).